 We’re so happy you like it!
 Our new logo is inspired by the ripple effect that MitoQ can have.
 The red hexagon in the middle represents the MitoQ molecule.
 The dots surrounding the molecule are cells.
 When the cells come into contact with MitoQ, a positive impact begins.

 The MitoQ molecule found in all of our products is a world-first, patented molecule that was created by scientists at the University of Otago in New Zealand.
 If you’re interested in finding out what ingredients are in our MitoQ enhanced formulas, you can view our ingredient lists by clicking “learn more” on each product on our shop page.

 Which products are suitable for those who follow a plant-based/vegetarian diet?

 MitoQ Joint is the only MitoQ product that contains animal-sourced ingredients (green lipped mussel oil and gelatin).
 All of the ingredients in our other products are suitable for those on a vegetarian or plant-based diet.
 You can view each product’s ingredient list via our shop page.

-Please note: MitoQ Skin Support Complex (which has been discontinued) also contains animal-sourced ingredients (marine collagen) and therefore may not be suitable for those on a vegetarian/plant-based diet.
+Please note: MitoQ +hydrate (only available in specific countries) and MitoQ Skin Support Complex (which has been discontinued) also contain animal-sourced ingredient - marine collagen, and therefore may not be suitable for those on a vegetarian/plant-based diet.

 Does MitoQ help with sleeping habits?